Study: Drought-breaking rains more rare, erratic in US West - WTMJ

 The weather station data that was used in the study represents “the gold standard’ for an accurate understanding of changes being driven by climate change, said Christopher Field, an earth systems scientist and director of the Stanford Woods Institute for the Environment.

+Park Williams — who studies changes in water, wildfires and climate at UCLA — cautioned more work was needed to see if the rainfall trends since the 1970s reflect a longer-term natural cycle or are tied to human-caused warming.
+Regardless, the combination of longer dry spells and warmer temperatures almost certainly adds to increased wildfire size, he said.

-States in the northwestern U.S. were largely spared from the accelerating cycles of drought.
-The researchers observed total annual rainfall amounts and shorter intervals between drought in Washington, Oregon, Idaho and portions of Montana, Wyoming and the Dakotas.
+Northwestern states were largely spared from the accelerating cycles of drought.
+The researchers observed higher annual rainfall totals and shorter drought intervals in Washington, Oregon, Idaho and portions of Montana, Wyoming and the Dakotas.

-That’s consistent with predicted changes in weather patterns driven by climate change in which the jet stream that brings moisture from the Pacific Ocean shifts northward, they said.
+That’s consistent with predicted alterations in weather patterns driven by climate change in which the jet stream that brings moisture from the Pacific Ocean shifts northward, they said.

 Associated Press writer Seth Borenstein contributed from Kensington, Maryland.